Ciaran-Hughes/BTCAnomalyDetection/README.md

 ---

-To utilise the anomaly detection model, there is a python command line tool in the AnomalyCLI directory.
+To utilize the anomaly detection model, there is a python command line tool in the AnomalyCLI directory.
 This can be run using python or as an executable

 ```
  python anomaly_cli.py -h